plandex-ai/plandex/README.md

 plandex [command] --help
 ```

+## Why Plandex? 🤔

+- 🏗️ Go beyond autocomplete to build complex functionality with AI
+- 🚫 Stop the mouse-centered, copy-pasting-back-and-forth madness of coding with ChatGPT
+- 📑 Manage context efficiently in the terminal—load or remove entire directories recursively or multiple files with glob patterns
+- ⚡️ Ensure AI models always have the latest versions of files in context
+- 🚧 Experiment, revise, and review in a protected sandbox before applying changes
+- ⏪ Rewind and retry as needed with baked-in version control
+- 🌱 Explore multiple approaches with branches
+- 🏎️ Run tasks in the background or work on multiple tasks in parallel
+- 🌡️ Try different models and model settings

+## License 📜

+Plandex is open source under the MIT License.

 ## Plandex Cloud ☁️

 Plandex Cloud is the easiest and most reliable way to use Plandex.
 You'll be prompted to start an anonymous trial (no email required) when you create your first plan with `plandex new`.
-Anonymous trial accounts are limited to 10 plans and 10 replies per plan.
+Trial accounts are limited to 10 plans and 10 replies per plan.
 You can upgrade to a full account at any time with your name and email.

 Plandex Cloud accounts are free for now.
 In the future, there will be a monthly fee comparable to other popular AI tools.

 Plandex Cloud is a bring-your-own-API-key service.
-We call model providers on your behalf with your API key.
+We call model providers like OpenAI on your behalf with your API key.
 You'll need your own account with the model provider.
-Any API costs incurred with the model provider are your responsibility.
+Any API costs incurred with the model provider while using Plandex are your responsibility.

 ## Self-hosting 🏠